digego/extempore/INSTALL.md

 nuget install boost-vc140 & nuget install boost_system-vc140 & nuget install boost_regex-vc140 & nuget install boost_date_time-vc140
 ```

-It doesn't matter how you get these deps, but the Extempore CMake
+It doesn't matter how you get these deps or where you put them, as
-build process expects to find them in `libs/win64/lib` (for the
-library files) and `libs/win64/include` (for the headers).
-So you'll
-need to (probably manually) move them in there, which is a bit
-painful, but it's a one-time process.
+long as you tell Extempore where they are through the `BOOST_DIR`
+cmake variable.

 ### LLVM 3.7